l4rz/practical-aspects-of-stylegan2-training/README.md

 for i in *.jpg; do convert "$i"  -quality 95% -gravity center -background white -extent 1024x1024 "../1024px/$i"; done
 ```

 To control the quality of dataset, I've discared all images with resolution less than 1024px.
-The final dataset included 36K portraits.
+The final dataset, *TF36K*, included 36K portraits.
 The dataset was converted to `.tfrecords` format using the provided `dataset_tool.py`.
 The size of 36K dataset was approximately 150Gb.

 <b>NOTE:</b> I wasn't centering the vertical axis of portraits around face.
 Face sizes were not uniform, either (20-30% of image size).
 The aim of these experiments was to test the limits of SG2 in complex object representation, not to achieve photorealistic quiality on a perfecly aligned dataset.